troglobit/uftpd/README.md

 * Listens to `ftp/tcp` and `tftp/udp` found in `/etc/services`
 * Serves files from the ftp user's `$HOME`, found in `/etc/passwd`
 * Privilege separation, drops root privileges before serving files
-* Possible to use symlinks outside of the home directory (INSECURE, but user friendly)
+* Possible to use symlinks outside of the home directory (*insecure* but user friendly)
-* Possible to use group writable home directory (INSECURE, but again user friendly)
+* Possible to use group writable home directory (*insecure* but again user friendly)